 This region is the homeland of the ‘Wadatika’ (wada seed eaters), a nomadic band of Northern Paiute Indians.
-Today, the descendents of these people are known as the Burns Paiute.
+Today, the descendants of these people are known as the Burns Paiute.

 Armed conflicts between ranchers and the ‘Wadatika’, during the late 1800s, led President Ulysses S. Grant to create the 1.8 million-acre Malheur Reservation in 1872.
 Pressure from settlers opened portions of the reservation to grazing and settlement by 1876.